-- The medical exemption criteria have barely changed since June 1968 - as a result they don't make sense and are unfair to many working-age adults. - Many prevalent long-term conditions requiring multiple medications are not on the exemption list, either because they didn't exist 50 years ago or because people who had them then didn't live to adulthood. - Someone with a long-term condition who is just above the threshold for a low-income exemption may have to pay continuously for prescriptions from age 18 to 60, on top of the other costs of having a long-term condition.
+- The medical exemption criteria have barely changed since June 1968 as a result they don't make sense. - Many long-term conditions are not on the exemption list, either because they weren't identified almost 60 years ago, or because people who had them then didn't live to adulthood. - People who cannot afford their medication rely on NHS services more.

-1968 IN MEDICINE:
+IN 1968 IN MEDICINE

-- The UK's first heart transplant was performed. - Electro-convulsive therapy was still widely used to treat depression. - Most people with cystic fibrosis didn't survive to adulthood. - It would be another 15 years before HIV was discovered. - The medical exemption list for prescription charges that we still use today was produced.
+The UK's first heart transplant was performed.

+Most people with cystic fibrosis didn't survive to adulthood.

+It would be another 15 years before HIV was discovered.

+The medical exemption list for prescription charges that we still use today was produced.